Ulysses Bloodstone: Fictional character biography

 In the Hyborian Age, a meteorite landed on Earth in Northern Vanaheim on the European continent, circa 8250 B.C.
 It was controlled by an evil extra-dimensional entity called the Hellfire Helix, which wanted to conquer the world.
-To that end, it sent its agent, Ulluxy’l Kwan Tae Syn, to get the meteorite and find a host for it.
-However, a local human hunter/gatherer found the rock, and fought Ulluxy’l Kwan Tae Syn.
+To that end, it sent its agent, Ulluxy'l Kwan Tae Syn, to get the meteorite and find a host for it.
+However, a local human hunter/gatherer found the rock, and fought Ulluxy'l Kwan Tae Syn.
 In the fight, the meteor was smashed, a part of it (also called the Bloodgem) was imbedded in the human's chest, and the explosion killed the human's tribe.
-The human vowed revenge on Ulluxy’l Kwan Tae Syn.
+The human vowed revenge on Ulluxy'l Kwan Tae Syn.
 Because of the gem in his chest, he became immortal, and later became known as Ulysses Bloodstone.

 Ulysses Bloodstone was one of the most successful mercenaries in the world.
 His long life allowed him to assemble a vast fortune, which he used to set up a series of outposts, fully staffed and equipped, in various corners of the world.
 He gained mastery of most of the world's weaponry, and a large portion of the world's martial arts and languages.

-Over the next 10,000 years, Bloodstone would travel all over the world, looking for Ulluxy’l Kwan Tae Syn.
-As a result, by the 20th Century, he had become immensely wealthy, and could speak most of the world's languages.
+Over the next 10,000 years, Bloodstone would travel all over the world, looking for Ulluxy'l Kwan Tae Syn.
+As a result, by the 20th century, he had become immensely wealthy, and could speak most of the world's languages.
 In his hunt for Ulluxy'l Kwan Tae Syn, he had become a mercenary, adventurer, and soldier-of-fortune, proficient with most of the world's weaponry.
-Due to Ulluxy’l Kwan Tae Syn's ability to summon monsters from another dimension, which Ulluxy’l did specifically to keep Bloodstone away from him, Bloodstone gained a reputation as a monster hunter.
+Due to Ulluxy'l Kwan Tae Syn's ability to summon monsters from another dimension, which Ulluxy'l did specifically to keep Bloodstone away from him, Bloodstone gained a reputation as a monster hunter.

-Sometime in the 1930s, he battled Nosferatu and his clan of vampires.
-In 1933, he gained a sidekick: Fat Cobra, who later became one of the Immortal Weapons.
-He embarked on a series of adventures with him that took them to the far corners of the globe, traveling to the Savage Land and Monster Island and fighting Mole People as well as Fin Fang Foom.
 In the 1950s, he became a member of the Monster Hunters, of whom he remained a member until they disbanded.